-The first step in any strategic design review is to establish the basic parameters for the project.
-This includes a review of the impacts of the defects in the event of a fire, with the primary focus on the risk to the life or safety of the occupants Other considerations in relation to defects are their impact on the:
+The first step in any Prioritisation Review Process is to establish the basic parameters for the project.
+This process includes a review of the impacts of the defects in the event of a fire the primary focus of this review is on the risk to the life or safety of the occupants

+Other considerations in relation to defects are their impact on the:

-- Fire safety strategy, - Impact both locally and globally on the building - Progressive impact in the event of a fire, - Identification of any overriding constraints and - Identification of any overriding constraints, and - Definition of the intended fire safety strategy's design
+- Fire safety strategy, - Building, at both a local and global level, - Progressive impact in the event of a fire, - Identification of any overriding constraints, and - Definition of the intended design of fire safety strategy.